shandianchengzi/rt-thread/bsp/stm32/stm32l010-st-nucleo/README.md

 - Ultra-low-power platform
   - 1.8 V to 3.6 V power supply
-  - –40 to 85 °C temperature range
+  - 40 to 85 C temperature range
-  - 0.29 µA Standby mode (2 wakeup pins)
+  - 0.29 A Standby mode (2 wakeup pins)
-  - 0.43 µA Stop mode (16 wakeup lines)
+  - 0.43 A Stop mode (16 wakeup lines)
-  - 0.86 µA Stop mode + RTC + 20-Kbyte RAM retention
+  - 0.86 A Stop mode + RTC + 20-Kbyte RAM retention
-  - Down to 93 µA/MHz in Run mode
+  - Down to 93 A/MHz in Run mode
-  - 5 µs wakeup time (from Flash memory)
+  - 5 s wakeup time (from Flash memory)
-  - 41 µA 12-bit ADC conversion at 10 ksps
+  - 41 A 12-bit ADC conversion at 10 ksps
-- Core: Arm® 32-bit Cortex®-M0+
+- Core: Arm 32-bit Cortex-M0+
   - From 32 kHz to 32 MHz
   - 0.95 DMIPS/MHz
 - Reset and supply management